Legalcomplex/Legalpioneer/README.md

 So you can now search for investors based on the fear of missing out (FOMO) on legal 😈.

-Btw, If you want to avoid investors in your competitors, let's chat.
+If you want to avoid investors in your competitors, let's chat.

-### 4 Datageeks

-Legalpioneer has a new column 'number of rounds'.
-This helps you calculate who and where growth is real versus artificial e.g. multiple rounds with flat employee growth equals artificial 🍭.

-### Why are we sharing all this data?

-AI should help find and fund 💰 better legal startups.
-Earth has too many conflicts to resolve ☮️.

-Meanwhile, we're working on [Sabaio.com](http://Sabaio.com)
 <p align="center"><strong>Legalpioneers: We Power World Peace</strong></p>